Published By Janet Gershen-Siegel at July 31st, 2018

 Not every vendor can help like true starter credit can.
 These are merchants that will grant an approval with very little effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
 These are service providers like Office Depot and Staples.

 Are there more accounts reporting?
 Then progress to fleet credit.
 These are businesses like BP and Conoco.
 Use this credit to purchase fuel, and repair and take care of vehicles.
 Make sure to apply using the corporation’s EIN.

 Have you been sensibly handling the credit you’ve up to this point?
 Then move to more universal cash credit.
 These are businesses such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 Know what is happening with your credit.
 Make sure it is being reported and deal with any inaccuracies ASAP.
-Get in the practice of checking credit reports and digging into the details, and not just the scores.
+Get in the practice of checking credit reports.
+Dig into the details, not just the scores.

 Update the relevant information if there are errors or the details is incomplete.